 Loneliness can be just as damaging to health as many medical conditions, so it’s critical that you take steps to improve your hearing abilities.
 With help, you’ll feel confident that you can leave your home and enjoy crucial interactions with others once again – combating those feelings of isolation and loneliness.

 An invite to a family gathering or a get together with friends can be a source of anxiety for those with hearing difficulties as they feel unable to contribute to conversations.
 In these situations, it’s easy to come off as aloof or fail to attend at all, which means missing out on important events and enjoyable experiences with loved ones.

 Missing out on interests

 Not being able to enjoy favorite TV or radio shows at home just adds to the feeling of boredom and isolation felt by those with hearing problems.
-Having to crank up the volume to catch the plot soon becomes common practice and visiting family members could well notice that they have to shout over the TV to get themselves heard.
+Having to crank up the volume to catch the plot soon becomes common practice and visiting family members could well notice that they must shout over the TV to get themselves heard.

 Feeling unsafe when out and about

-If you feel that your hearing is beginning to impact your daily life, then talk to the friendly team at Otofonix today to discover how our hearing amplifiers can help you enjoy high-quality sound and restore your hearing confidence.
+If you feel that your hearing is beginning to impact your daily life, then talk to the friendly team at Otofonix today to discover how our hearing aids can help you enjoy high-quality sound and restore your hearing confidence.

 Looking for a hearing clinic near you?
 Visit our audiologist directory HERE